"Nothing is so dear and precious as time"

 Collecting clocks can present a particular challenge because they involve moving parts!
 Of course, a well made clock can last hundreds of years and run as smoothly and as accurately as the day it was made.
 It is always advisable to buy antique clocks from a reputable dealer who specializes in fine clocks.
 Be sure the clock has a key, and have the dealer demonstrate how the clock actually works.

-Values of clocks can vary widely depending on the maker, the clock's rarity and condition, and the size and materials used to craft the clock.
+Values of mechanical clocks can vary widely depending on the maker, the clock's rarity and condition, and the size and materials used to craft the clock.
 The value of a figural clock is also based heavily on the quality and material of the sculpture.
-Consider that a clock crafted by a little known clockmaker may have a tremendous value if the sculpture is by a well-known artist such as Carrier-Belleuse.
+Consider that an antique clock crafted by a little known clockmaker may have a tremendous value if the sculpture is by a well-known artist such as Carrier-Belleuse.